Shawn-gitman/Periodic_Classification_LogisticR/README.md

 ```

 ## Divide into Training and Test set
-We separted our dataset into 80% of training and 20% of test time series dataset.
+We separated our dataset into 80% of training and 20% of test time series dataset.
 ```rb
 def dataset_split(X, y):
 	seed = 5